cxiang97/GCFM/README.md

 A Graph Convolutional Fusion Model for Community Detection in Multiplex Networks

 # Explaination
-`gcfm.py`: includes the main, train and model.
+`gcfm.py`: includes the main, train and model

 `GNN.py`: basic GNN layer

-`utils.py`: includes graph loading, and feature loading `evaluation.py`: NMI, ARI, and Purity `multilayer_Q.py`: multilayer modularity
+`utils.py`: includes graph loading, and feature loading

+`evaluation.py`: NMI, ARI, and Purity

+`multilayer_Q.py`: multilayer modularity

-`multi_data`: store node initial embedding in each layer and ground truth `multi_graph`: store the edges in each layer
+`multi_data`: store node initial embedding in each layer and ground truth

+`multi_graph`: store the edges in each layer

 # How to use